What is a UPS device?

 What are the different types of UPS?

-With three main types of uninterruptible power supplies, UPS systems are available to accommodate a complete range of applications.
+With three main types of Uninterruptible Power Supplies, UPS systems are available to accommodate a complete range of applications.
 They meet enterprise and consumer needs.
 A standby UPS is an offline unit that can detect an electrical failure and switch to battery power automatically.
 The two other UPS categories are Line Interactive and Online devices, with online being the more expensive option.
 Each type of UPS keeps network devices operational when power is unavailable.
 Features, such as energy metering, vary by model.
-See a

 What is a Standby UPS?